Satellite of Love

-"Satellite of Love" is a song by Lou Reed.
+"Satellite of Love" is a song by American musician Lou Reed.
 It is the second single from his 1972 album Transformer.
 At the time of its release, it achieved minor US chart success (No. 119), though it later became a staple of his concerts and compilation albums.

 Background and recording

 "Satellite of Love" was composed in 1970 while Reed was still a member of the Velvet Underground.
 Fellow member Doug Yule, in a 2005 interview, recalled Reed's first mentioning the song to him in the summer of 1970 while they were riding in the back of a limousine with Steve Sesnick: "Steve was there going on about "how we needed airplay", and Lou said "I have this song 'Satellite of Love', and he mentioned the satellite that had just gone up which was a big deal in the news at the time, cause the space race was happening, and Steve Sesnick said 'Yeah, yeah – that'll do it!'"
 While the band had soon recorded a demo track in the summer of 1970 during the sessions for Loaded, it did not make the final album.

 The song is about a man who observes a satellite launch on television, and contemplates what Reed describes as feelings of "the worst kind of jealousy" about his unfaithful girlfriend.
 The chorus is: